 At Habbas & Associates, we understand.
 Was your accident the result

 of someone else's carless or negligent actions?
 You may be entitled

 to financial compensation.
-Money recovered in a personal injury case can
+Money recovered in a spinal cord injury case

-be used to pay for your medical bills and other expenses.
-Not sure if
+can be used to pay for your medical bills and other expenses.
+Not sure

 if you want to file a claim or lawsuit?

 Contact us anyway!
 Our San Jose spinal cord injury lawyers are ready to give you

 a free case consultation so you can make an educated decision about your